 Mumbai-based Anti Money Laundering Court has declared Vijay Mallya a "proclaimed offender," as reported by NDTV.
-The Enforcement Directorate (ED) had pressed the special court for such a ruling as Mallya, despite being sent several summons and issued a non-bailable warrant earlier by the honourable court, remained absconded.
+The Enforcement Directorate (ED) had pressed the special court for such a ruling as Mallya, despite being sent several summons and issued a non-bailable warrant, remained absconded.

-The "proclaimed offender" tag will nullify his travel to the U.K. as legal and thereby give ballast to the request for his deportation, said reports.
-Deportation is considered to be quicker than extradition.
+The "proclaimed offender" tag will reportedly nullify his travel to the U.K. as legal and thereby give ballast to the request for his deportation.

 Vijay Mallya was accused of siphoning off a portion of his Rs.
 900 crore loan money from IDBI Bank to buy certain assets abroad, the investigation for which needed him in person.